PCGS vs NGC: Which Coin Grading Service Should You Use?

 Grading Standards

-Both PCGS and NGC use the Sheldon scale (1-70) and employ multiple independent graders whose assessments are combined into a final grade.
-The grading standards are functionally equivalent — an MS-65 from PCGS should represent the same level of preservation as an MS-65 from NGC.
+Both services use the Sheldon scale (1–70) and employ multiple independent graders whose assessments combine into a final grade.
+The standards are functionally equivalent — an MS-65 from PCGS represents the same level of preservation as an MS-65 from NGC.

 Market Premiums

-This is the biggest practical difference between the two services, and it matters most if you plan to sell your coins.
+This is the biggest practical difference — and it only matters if you plan to sell.

-PCGS coins generally trade at a premium for US coins, particularly in these areas:
+PCGS coins trade at a premium for US coins, particularly:

-• Classic US coins (Morgan dollars, Walking Liberty halves, Seated Liberty series)
+- Classic series (Morgan dollars, Walking Liberty halves, Seated Liberty, early gold)

-• Registry set coins (PCGS has the more active registry program for US coins)
+- Registry set coins — PCGS has the more active program

 NGC coins trade at parity or a premium for:

-• World coins (NGC is the dominant grading service for non-US coins)
+- World coins (NGC is the dominant service for non-US coinage)

-• Modern US coins (where the PCGS premium is minimal)
+- Modern US coins (where the PCGS premium is minimal or nonexistent)

-For common modern coins (e.g., American Silver Eagles in MS-69 or MS-70), there is essentially no price difference between PCGS and NGC holders.
+For common modern coins — American Silver Eagles in MS-69 or MS-70, for example — there's essentially no price difference between PCGS and NGC holders.

 Holder Quality

-Both services use sonically sealed, tamper-evident holders ("slabs") that protect the coin from environmental damage and handling.
+Both services use sonically sealed, tamper-evident holders (slabs) that protect coins from environmental damage and handling.

-PCGS holders feature a blue label and have a slightly more compact design.
-PCGS recently updated their holder design with improved security features and a cleaner look.
+PCGS holders feature a blue label and a compact design.
+Recent updates improved security features and label legibility.

 NGC holders feature a silver/white label and a slightly larger footprint.
-NGC's EdgeView holder allows you to see the edge of the coin, which is useful for edge lettering varieties and error detection.
+NGC's EdgeView holder lets you see the coin's edge — useful for edge lettering varieties and error detection.

 Population Reports and Census Data